|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 This morning we enjoy a flight over the Okavango Delta to Kasane, where we are then transferred to Chobe National Park.
 After lunch, we travel into the park in open air safari vehicles to search for the famous Chobe Elephants.
 The park is reputed to have some of the largest concentrations of game in Africa so expect an exciting afternoon.

 This morning we again travel in our small open air safari vehicles into the Park in search of elephants, giraffe, sable antelope and cape buffalo as well as the many other species found here.
 We will be able to access the small tracks and quiet areas in the Park allowing us excellent game viewing possibilities.

 After breakfast, we make our way into Zimbabwe as we cross the Zambezi River.
 After completing immigration formalities, we continue to our hotel, located within Victoria Falls National Park.

-After breakfast, you have the option of choosing a helicopter flight over the falls, a walk with the lions or if you so wish a free morning to relax poolside, while overlooking the famous watering hole at our lodge.
+After breakfast, you have a free morning to relax poolside, while overlooking the famous watering hole at our lodge.

 Day 23: Depart Victoria Falls, Zimbabwe

 Today we say goodbye to Africa and transfer to the airport to connect with our international flights homeward.